WiproOpenSource/openbdre/workflow.md

 A fork node is used to handle multiple children processes for a particular process.
 A fork node splits one path of execution into multiple concurrent paths of execution. image https://gitlab.com/bdre/documentation/uploads/4f504c41d9b8bbbe46763fd4e7c331d7/image.png

+After a fork node is inserted,
+    HaltStepNode of the parent node goes to the ForkNode, ForkNode goes to InitStepNode of Child1
+    ForkNode goes to InitStepNode of Child2